substrate-developer-hub/substrate-parachain-template/README.md

 ### Local Relay Chain Testnet

 To operate a parathread or parachain, you _must_ connect to a relay chain.
+You have a few choices, the most typical for rapid testing and the lowest barrier to entry is the Rococo network.
+**Keep in mind, you need to configure the  specific relay chain you will connect to in your** **collator `chain_spec.rs`**.
+In the following examples, we will use a `rococo-dev` relay network.

+> You can choose from any pre-set runtime chain spec in the Polkadot repo looking in the
+> `cli/src/command.rs` file or generate your own and use that custom chain spec.
+> See the [Cumulus Workshop](https://substrate.dev/cumulus-workshop/) for how.

 #### Relay Chain Network (Validators)